zarkones/XENA/README.md

 Haxe transpiles to other languages, of which at the moment are tested C++, C#, Python3.

+Features:
++ Corss platform.
+Transpiles into multiple targets; PHP, Python, C++, C-Sharp.
+Meaning that native static & dynamic binaries are possible.
++ Downloads Apep from Pyramid and persists it on the operating system.

+> **Xena-Sensi**

+Sensi, polite and brilient assistent.
+It exists to supervise the network and protect it.
+Utilizes GPT-2 and GPT-3 (if you have a key).
+At the moment GPT-2 is not released, it needs some work and training.
+You can utilize GPT-3 in the current version.

 > **Xena-Axe** [coming soon]

 Oh, boy...
 Where to begin.
 Let me first introduce you to Haxe.
 An open source high-level strictly-typed programming language with a fast optimizing cross-compiler.
 It transpiles to: JavaScript, HashLink, Eval, JVM, PHP7, C, Lua, C++, Python, Java, Flash, Neko, ActionScript, PHP5.
 With that all covered, I don't know which machine cannot run at least one of the bot client of this framework.

-> **Xena-Sensi** [coming soon]

-Sensi, polite and brilient assistent.
-It exists to supervise the network and protect it.
-Utilizes GPT-2 and GPT-3, if you have a key.

-At the moment GPT-2 is not released, it needs some work and training.
-Thus it requires more time, but I would rather focus on Xena-Axe.
-You can utilize GPT-3 in the current version, but I'll still mark this one as "coming soon".
+Features:
++ Corss platform.
+Requires NodeJS.
++ GPT 3 gateway.

 ### REQUIREMENTS ###